 - Subverted in Universal War One: the Big Bad sends a space station into the sun, not to destroy the station but to destroy the sun!

-- In The Tick, the Tick decides to dispose of a huge monolith by throwing it into the sun, because hey, that's what superheroes do.
+- The Tick decides to dispose of a huge monolith by throwing it into the sun, because hey, that's what superheroes do.
 When it lands about forty feet away, he and Arthur decide that's probably out of harm's way.

 - In the first story arc for the Adventure Time comic, the Lich plans to destroy the planet (and all life thereon) by sucking it into a Bag of Holding and hurling the bag into the sun.
 He ends up getting tossed into the sun himself.